Cognitive science: Computational modeling

 Computational models require a mathematically and logically formal representation of a problem.
-Computer models are used in the simulation and experimental verification of different specific and general properties of intelligence.
+Computer models are used to simulate and experimentally verify specific and general properties of intelligence.
 Computational modeling can help us understand the functional organization of a particular cognitive phenomenon.

 Approaches to cognitive modeling can be categorized as: (1) symbolic, on abstract mental functions of an intelligent mind by means of symbols; (2) subsymbolic, on the neural and associative properties of the human brain; and (3) across the symbolic–subsymbolic border, including hybrid.